exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-For money transfer transaction we also will check that sender is not the
-receiver, because the implementation below will create money out of nowhere if
-sender is equal to receiver

 This transaction also adds `100` to the balance of wallet.

 `TxTransfer` transaction finds two wallets for both sides of a transfer
 transaction.
 If they have been found it checks the balance of the sender and if
 it has enough money then decreases the sender balance and increases the balance
 of receiver.

+We also have to check that sender is not the receiver, because the implementation
+below will create money out of nowhere if the sender is equal to the receiver.

 ```rust
 impl Transaction for TxTransfer {